elixir-europe/BioHackathon-projects-2020/projects/34/README.md

  - Establish output and input data.
  - Define data structure.

  Both workgroups (scripters and coders) will work parallel, but have some dependencies that need to be addressed.
+We do not plan to finish all the tool, but to develop the structure and outline the desired tool functionalities and best strategy to achieve our tool goals.

 ## Expected audience